Flavor dependence of jet quenching in heavy-ion collisions from a Bayesian analysis: Introduction

-The purpose of this work is to extract the flavor-dependent jet energy loss distributions by performing a systematic study of the medium suppression of the inclusive jet, $\gamma$+jet, and $b$-jet in Pb+Pb collisions relative to that in p+p in a unified framework simultaneously.
-In the numerical calculation a Monte Carlo event generator MadGraph5+PYTHIA8~\cite{Alwall:2014hca}, which can perform the next-to-leading order (NLO) matrix element (ME) matched to the resummation of parton shower (PS) calculations, is employed to simulate initial hard partons with shower partons and jet cross sections, and the framework of Linear Boltzmann Transport (LBT) Monte Carlo model ~\cite{Li:2010ts,Wang:2013cia,He:2015pra,Cao:2016gvr,Cao:2017hhk} is applied to study the interaction and propagation of these hard partons in the hot/dense QGP medium.
-Specifically, a Bayesian data-driven analysis~\cite{He:2018gks} of the nuclear modification factors of inclusive jet~\cite{ATLAS:2018gwx}, $\gamma$+jet~\cite{ATLAS:2022cim}, and $b$-jet~\cite{ATLAS:2022fgb} is performed to quantitatively extract the flavor dependent jet energy loss distributions.
+The purpose of this work is to extract the flavor-dependent and model-independent jet energy loss distributions by performing a systematic study of the medium suppression of the inclusive jet, $\gamma$+jet, and $b$-jet in Pb+Pb collisions relative to that in p+p in a unified framework simultaneously.
+In the numerical calculation of the p+p baseline, a Monte Carlo event generator MadGraph5+PYTHIA8~\cite{Alwall:2014hca}, which can perform the next-to-leading order (NLO) matrix element (ME) matched to the resummation of parton shower (PS) calculations, is employed to simulate initial hard partons with shower partons and jet cross sections in p+p collisions.
+Specifically, a Bayesian data-driven analysis~\cite{He:2018gks} of the nuclear modification factors of inclusive jet~\cite{ATLAS:2018gwx}, $\gamma$+jet~\cite{ATLAS:2022cim}, and $b$-jet~\cite{ATLAS:2022fgb} is performed to quantitatively extract the flavor dependent jet energy loss distributions, which satisfies the predicted flavor hierarchy of jet quenching.
 We study the relative contributions from the slope of initial spectra, color-charge as well as parton mass dependent jet energy attenuation to the $\gamma/b$-jet suppression in heavy-ion collisions at the same time.

 The remainder of the paper is organized as follows.
 In Sec.~\ref{sec:Fra} we first introduce the framework.
-With a systematic study of the inclusive jet, $\gamma$+jet, and $b$-jet productions in p+p collisions using MadGarph+Pythia, and their medium alterations in Pb+Pb collisions within LBT, a Bayesian data-driven analysis of nuclear modification factors of these processes is performed to quantitatively extract flavor dependent jet energy loss distributions in Sec.~\ref{sec:nume}.
+With a systematic study of the inclusive jet, $\gamma$+jet, and $b$-jet productions in p+p collisions using MadGarph+Pythia, a Bayesian data-driven analysis of nuclear modification factors of these processes is performed to quantitatively extract flavor dependent jet energy loss distributions in Sec.~\ref{sec:nume}.
 Finally, a summary is presented in Sec.\ref{summary}.